rancher/docs/content/rancher/v2.x/en/faq/_index.md

 #### How would the migration from v1.x to v2.0 work?

-Due to the technical difficulty in transforming a Docker container into a pod running Kubernetes, upgrading will require users to “replay” those workloads from v1.x into new v2.0 environments.
-We plan to ship with a tool in v2.1 to translate existing Rancher Compose files into Kubernetes yaml files.
+Due to the technical difficulty in transforming a Docker container into a pod running Kubernetes, upgrading will require users to "replay" those workloads from v1.x into new v2.0 environments.
+We plan to ship with a tool in v2.1 to translate existing Rancher Compose files into Kubernetes YAML files.
 You will then be able to deploy those workloads on the v2.0 platform.

 #### Is it possible to upgrade from Rancher v1.0 to v2.0 without any disruption to Cattle and Kubernetes clusters?